Gynecomastia And Male Breast Reduction At Smith Plastic Surgery Institute

-The topic of male breast development can sometimes be an embarrassing one.
-It is sometimes comforting to know that this is a common problem.
-The medical term for this is called gynecomastia.
+The topic of male breast development can be an embarrassing one.
+It may be comforting to know that this condition is more common than men realize.
+The medical term for the enlargement of male breasts is called gynecomastia.
 The problem can be minor to very severe.
-When the problem is severe the breasts can be as large as a well-developed woman’s.
 Gynecomastia is most often not medically harmful, but can be extremely embarrassing.*

 There are many causes of gynecomastia.
-Gynecomastia is very common during puberty and adolescence.
-Most often it is a temporary problem and will go away as the young man develops.
-Gynecomastia in very old men is also not uncommon and is caused by increased estrogen levels as men age.
+Gynecomastia in Las Vegas is very common during puberty and adolescence.
+Most often it is a temporary problem and will go away as a young man develops.
+As older men age, it is also not uncommon to experience Gynecomastia due to increased estrogen levels.

-There are many other causes of gynecomastia.
-One of the most common today is Steroid use among body-builders.
-The excess steroid is converted into estrogen and estrogen-like compounds which cause breast development.
+Other causes of gynecomastia include steroid use among body-builders.
+The body converts excessive steroids into estrogen and estrogen-like compounds which cause breast development.
 Large weight gains can also cause gynecomastia.
 Other common causes of gynecomastia include alcohol, certain medications, and marijuana.
 Often discontinuing the use of these substances will lead to improvement or resolution of the gynecomastia.

 Rarely, a male may get breast cancer and this can cause unilateral enlargement of the male breast.

-Gynecomastia surgery is usually generally quite safe and complications are usually uncommon and minor.* All of the risks of having surgery exist with gynecomastia surgery.
-These include pain, bruising, swelling, numbness, asymmetry, need for more procedures, infection, and damage to surrounding structures.
-Also if liposuction is used, all of the risks listed for liposuction are possible.*
+The surgery to reduce enlarged breasts in males is considered quite safe.
+Complications are uncommon and minor.* As with any surgical procedure, there are risks, and this includes gynecomastia surgery.
+These include pain, bruising, swelling, numbness, asymmetry, infection, and damage to surrounding structures.
+When just a liposuction procedure is used, all of the risks listed for liposuction are possible.*

 Gynecomastia (male breast development), is a fairly common and an embarrassing problem.
 Fortunately, there are ways to correct this problem.
 Dr. Smith, a board-certified surgeon, has a great deal of experience in helping men with Gynecomastia and many satisfied patients.
 If you are considering surgical correction of Gynecomastia make an appointment to see Dr. Smith.